accordproject/.github/profile/README.md

 ## What we build

-Accord Project provides the open standard — and reference implementation — for **computable contracts**: structured, typed, executable agreements that AI agents can reliably read, write, validate, and run.
+Accord Project provides the open standard — and reference implementation — for **computable contracts**: structured, typed, executable agreements.

 ### The three components